andrewsuzuki/andrewsuzuki.com/src/content/posts/2019-04-30---building-my-first-bike-frame/index.md

 I used [BikeCAD](https://www.bikecad.ca) to design the frame.
 You begin by entering primary dimensions such as head tube length/angle, front center, seat tube length/angle, chainstay length, and BB drop.
 From there, I mocked up the components, often by seeing what user inputs were available, then measuring the components with calipers.

 To determine the actual tubing dimensions, I went back and forth between the individual tube requirements (usually just length), and what was available at [Nova Cycles](https://www.cycle-frames.com/) (bicycle tubing supplier) at different diameters and wall thicknesses.
-To my surprise, I ended up being able to use "standard"/traditional tube diameters for all of the main tubes.
+To my surprise, I ended up being able to use "traditional" diameters (25.4mm and 28.6mm) for all three main tubes.

 The hardest part of tubing selection was finding the right chainstays.
 The goal for most dirt-ready bikes is to maximize tire clearance while also being able to fit a large-enough chainring.
 In my case, since I'm mostly going to be riding on pavement with the aforementioned gotta-go-fast tires, my requirement for a chainring was quite large at 42t (at least for an MTB).
 Therefore, I had to find a chainstay that would snake right between the large chainring and large tire in accordance with my defined chainstay length, bb-chainstay offset, chainline, etc. To make things even more complicated, many available chainstays don't have any bend specs available (especially from Nova), and BikeCAD has a different way of dimensioning the chainstay bends than manufacturers.
 In the end, I did some trig and finally decided on one of Columbus' available s-bend chainstays, though it was still a bit of a wager as I wasn't 100% sure it would work with my requirements.
 More-experienced framebuilders often bend chainstays to spec themselves, but I decided that putting together a bending setup would be too much of a time/money commitment for my first frame.